palaseus/Arbox/README.md

 ## 🚨 Disclaimer

-This software is for educational and research purposes only.
+This software is for **educational and research purposes only**.
+This is a research project demonstrating advanced DeFi arbitrage concepts and should not be used for actual trading.
 Use at your own risk.
 The authors are not responsible for any financial losses incurred through the use of this software.
+This project is intended for learning, research, and development purposes only.

 ## 📄 License